Causes and risk factors of pancreatic cancer

 Previous cancer

 Pancreatic cancer is slightly more common in people who have had cancer before.
-Studies are looking at what may be causing this.
-It could be because of:
+Studies are looking at what may cause this.
+It could be:

 - previous cancer treatment